 What services do Naturopathic Doctors (NDs) provide?

-Naturopathic Doctors are primary health care providers, just as general practitioners (GPs) are.
+Naturopathic Doctors are primary health care providers, just as general practitioners (GPs) are, meaning they provide diagnosis and treatment for a wide variety of health concerns.
 Their practices have an emphasis on natural and integrative medicine, meaning they integrate standard medical diagnosis (ie. medical history, physical exams and lab work) with a wide range of natural therapies.
 This includes Diet & Lifestyle Counselling, Vitamin & Mineral Supplementation, Herbal Medicine, Chinese Medicine and Acupuncture, Intravenous Nutrient Therapy, and Bioidentical Hormone Therapy.
 NDs in British Columbia and Ontario can also prescribe pharmaceutical medications.

 Can a Naturopath order lab tests?

 Yes, NDs are able to use private laboratory services to provide a wide range of functional laboratory tests for their patients.
-In BC they also have access to conventional medical labs (ie. Life Labs).
-Unfortunately, when ordering lab tests the cost is NOT covered through MSP (it is billed privately to the patient).
-When a Naturopath does a PAP test for a patient in BC, samples are sent to the BC Cancer Agency.
-The cost is covered (not the appointment) through the Cervical Cancer Screening Program.
+In BC they also have access to conventional medical labs (ie. Life Labs), and can provide Pap testing.

 Do I need a referral to see a Naturopathic Doctor?